 The World Knows This Already

 I think our silence is a big mistake.
-There are many reasons, but the one I want to emphasize is this: All unbelievers that you know, or ever will meet, know already about the coming wrath of God and that they deserve it.
+There are many reasons, but the one I want to emphasize is this: All unbelievers whom you know, or ever will meet, know already about the coming wrath of God and that they deserve it.
 When you talk to them about it, you will be touching on something deep in their souls.
 They may have suppressed this knowledge, but it is there.

 I see this truth in Romans 1.
 First, Paul says that all people know God and know a good deal about God, but have suppressed what they know.
 He is speaking of mankind in general when he says, “Although they knew God, they did not honor him as God or give thanks to him” (Romans 1:21).
 Nevertheless, “by their unrighteousness they suppress the truth” (Romans 1:18).
-So “claiming to be wise, they became fools, and exchanged the glory of the immortal God for images” (Romans 1:22–23).
+So, “claiming to be wise, they became fools, and exchanged the glory of the immortal God for images” (Romans 1:22–23).
 So they know God — all people know God! — but, at the level of consciousness, they have kept him out.

 The same is true of God’s judgment — the coming wrath of God.
 In Romans 1:29–31, Paul lists over twenty typical sins of those who suppress the knowledge of God.
 Then he says in verse 32, “Though they know God’s righteous decree that those who practice such things deserve to die, they not only do them but give approval to those who practice them.”